mah0x211/lua-testcase/README.md

 -- require('luacov')

 -- Setup and Teardown
--- following names are reserved as setup and teardown functions;
+-- following names are reserved for setup and teardown functions;
 --
 --   before_all
 --   after_all